Glandore Arthur house Belfast

-Glandore provides flexible office space but it also provides a range of business services to support new businesses setting up in Belfast and, perhaps most importantly – Glandore connects these companies with each other and with important service providers.
+Glandore provides flexible office space but it also provides a range of business services including a member and alumni network to support new businesses setting up in Belfast and, perhaps most importantly, Glandore connects these companies with each other and with important service providers around the country.

 Tell us how you connect to Belfast: